matthew-tfs/mjcb.io/content/blog/00057-travel-chromebook-experiment.md

 ### Hardware Specifications ###

-The hardware specifications for the Lenovo Chromebook Duet (model ZA6F0008CA) are fairly good for a device of this class:
+The hardware specifications for the Lenovo Chromebook Duet (model ZA6F0008CA) are good for a device of this class:

 | Component        | Hardware                                                         |
 |:-----------------|:-----------------------------------------------------------------|